Planning early helps everyone. Parents and employers should talk as soon as they can.

 Booking leave before the baby is born

-As it's not possible to know the exact date a baby will be born, a parent might want to book shared parental leave based on a number of weeks after the baby is born.
+A parent might want to book shared parental leave based on a number of weeks after a baby is born.
+This is because it's not always possible to know the exact date of the birth.

-For example, they could tell their employer they want to take 4 weeks of shared parental leave after their maternity leave ends.
-That way, their employer will be aware the dates could move depending on when the baby is born.
+For example, they might ask to take 4 weeks of shared parental leave when the baby is 8 weeks old.

-Holiday entitlement builds up as normal during shared parental leave.
+Holiday entitlement builds up as usual during shared parental leave.
+Employers and employees should discuss holiday plans early.

 The employee should try to take their holiday entitlement within the workplace's holiday year wherever possible.
 If it's not possible, the employer might allow some holiday to be carried over.